Letter to New Students

 Magers Health and Wellness Center’s outstanding staff looks forward to assisting you with your health and wellness needs.
 Our services, which are available to all members of the University Community, are high quality, convenient and economical.

 As you prepare for success at Missouri State University, it is important to prepare medically as well.
-Please review the advice in this letter, look at our web site, and visit us when you come to campus for orientation.
+Please review the advice in this letter, look at our web site, discuss this with your Doctor, and visit us when you come to campus for orientation.
 If you have any questions or ways we may be of assistance, please call us and let us know how we may help you.

 A) The American College Health Association (ACHA) pre-matriculation vaccination guidelines recommend, in part:

-- Two MMR (measles/mumps/rubella) vaccinations, at least 28 days apart, after 12 months of age.
+- Two MMR (measles/mumps/rubella) vaccinations, at least 28 days apart, after age 1.

 - A polio vaccine primary series, in childhood.

 - A tetanus/diphtheria/pertussis vaccine primary series, in childhood.
-Then a Tdap booster, followed by Td boosters at 10 year intervals.
+Then a Tdap booster for adolescents in the 11-18 age range.
+Then a Td or Tdap booster at 10-year intervals.

 - Two varicella (chickenpox) vaccinations, at least 12 weeks apart if vaccinated between 1 and 12 years of age and at least 4 weeks apart if vaccinated at ages 13 years or older.

-- A completed hepatitis B vaccination series, all college students should have this protection.
+- A completed hepatitis B vaccination series.
+All college students should have this.

 - A hepatitis A vaccination series for all students age 18 or less, and for older students who are at risk or who choose to take the vaccine, two 2 vaccinations.

-- A completed human papilloma virus (HPV) vaccination series for all natal females less than 27 and all natal males less than.
-Natal males, aged 22 through 26 may be vaccinated based on individual risks or decision for protection.
+- A completed human papilloma virus (HPV) vaccination series for all people through age 26 years.
 Students aged 27 through 45, who desire HPV vaccinations should discuss this with their physician or provider.

-- Meningococcal quadrivalent conjugate vaccination series, for all students 21 years of age or less, and for students greater than 21 years of age who are at increased risk for this disease.
-It is best take prior to arriving at college.
+- Meningococcal quadrivalent (A, C, W, Y) conjugate vaccination, for all students 21 years of age or less, and for students greater than 21 years of age who are at increased risk for this disease.
+It is best to take this prior to arriving at college.

-- Meningococcal Serogroup B vaccination series for students at increased risk and for students age 16-23 who choose to be vaccinated.
+- Meningococcal Serogroup B vaccination series for students at increased risk and for students aged 16-23 who choose to be vaccinated.

 - Influenza annual vaccination is recommended.